cilium/cilium/Documentation/operations/metrics.rst

 ``namespace``  Kubernetes namespace name
 ``pod``        Kubernetes pod name
 ``pod-short``  Short version of the Kubernetes pod name.
 Typically the deployment/replicaset name.
+``dns``        All known DNS names of the source or destination (comma-separated) ``ip``         The IPv4 or IPv6 address
 ============== ====================================================================================

+When specifying the source and/or destination context, multiple contexts can be specified by separating them via the ``|`` symbol.
+When multiple are specified, then the first non-empty value is added to the metric as a label.
+For example, a metric configuration of ``flow:destinationContext=dns|ip`` will first try to use the DNS name of the target for the label.
+If no DNS name is known for the target, it will fall back and use the IP address of the target instead.

 .. _hubble_exported_metrics: